How to Leave No Trace

 - Don’t bring public swimming pools or showers.
 Water can create a huge mess and poses public health issues.

-- Make an evaporation device (see www.evapotrons.info for some great ideas) to properly dispose of your grey water.
-Do not dump grey water onto the playa.
+- Make an evaporation device (see www.evapotrons.info for some great ideas) to properly dispose of your gray water.
+Bring a bucket or pan to collect any drips from RV gray and black water tanks.
+Do not dump gray water onto the playa.
 See the Burning Man website for collection, treatment, and disposal alternatives, and see Pack it out! for places to take your gray water after the event.

 - Never let it hit the ground!
 MOOP attracts more MOOP.
-If you see trash on the ground in BRC, pick it up and take it with you — you won’t see it later as layers of dust accumulate.
+If you see trash on the ground in BRC, pick it up and take it — the dust quickly makes it hard to spot.

-- Weight it down!
-Put a weight on or tie down anything that can blow away.
+- Put a weight on or tie down anything that can blow away.

 - If it wasn’t in your body, don’t put it in the potty!
 No tampons, trash, cigarette butts, etc. One ply toilet paper ONLY.

-- If you have an RV be sure to bring a five gallon bucket to catch any grey or black water leaks from your plumbing.
+- If you have an RV, bring a five-gallon bucket to catch any gray or black water leaks from your plumbing.

-- Make a MOOP bucket to collect MOOP.
-Cut a 3” hole in the top of an empty plastic water jug, leaving the handle intact.
-Sweep dust containing glass, wood chips, bark or anything too small to pick up, into a dust pan and deposit in a bucket for disposal at home.
+- Make a MOOP collection bucket.
+Cut a 3″ hole in the top of a plastic water jug, leaving the handle intact.
+Sweep dust containing glass, wood chips, bark or anything too small to pick up, into a dustpan and deposit in bucket for disposal at home.

-- Carry a MOOP bag.
-Always carry a small bag to collect any MOOP you find.
-Customize your MOOP bag to make it part of your playa wear!
+- Always carry a small bag to collect any MOOP you find.

 - WOOD IS MOOP!
 Wood is the #1 MOOP issue in Black Rock City.
 That’s right!
 Wood from sawdust, splinters, wood debris and firewood bark poses a major MOOP problem.
 Help keep the playa beautiful by laying down a tarp or rug under your wood cutting stations and firewood storage areas.
 If you see wood on the ground, pick it up!